James Nightall

 Railwayman James William Nightall (20 May 1922 – 2 June 1944) was posthumously awarded the George Cross and the Order of Industrial Heroism for the gallantry he showed during the Soham rail disaster.
 Nightall was a London & North Eastern Railway (LNER) fireman on a 51-wagon ammunition train driven by Benjamin Gimbert.
 When a wagon caught fire, Nightall helped Gimbert uncouple it from the rest of the train in order to allow Gimbert to tow the burning wagon away from the rest of the ammunition wagons on the train.
 The wagon exploded after being towed a distance of 140 yd, killing Nightall instantly, but preventing a chain reaction in the other wagons.
 The explosion blew a twenty-foot crater in the track, destroyed Soham railway station, and damaged 600 buildings in the village.
 Gimbert, who survived the conflagration, was also awarded the George Cross and Order of Industrial Heroism.

 Early life

 Nightall was born in Littleport Isle of Ely (now Cambridgeshire), England, on 20 May 1922.
 He was the son of Walter Nightall, a labourer, and Alice Nightall.

-He had a fiancee when he died, Edna Belson.
+He had a fiancée when he died, Edna Belson.